jeelpatel3011/n98-magerun/README.md

 ./n98-magerun2.phar --version
 ```

-The command should execute successfully and show you the version number
-of N98-Magerun like:
+The command show you the version number of N98-Magerun like:

 `n98-magerun2 7.1.0 (commit: 9f38409) by netz98 GmbH`

 ## Usage / Commands